o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

     git clone https://github.com/o3de/sample-code-gems.git
     ```

+2. Before you can open the Shape Example tool, do the following:

+   - Register your Gem.

+   - Enable it in your project.

+   - Rebuild your project.

-2. Register your Gem, enable it in your project, rebuild your project, and open the tool from the O3DE Editor.
+   - Open the tool in the O3DE Editor.

     These steps are explained earlier in this tutorial (refer to [Create a tool with the `PythonToolGem` template](#create-a-tool-with-the-pythontoolgem-template)).